 What is the IRS underpayment penalty?

-The IRS can charge a failure to pay proper estimated tax penalty if your total estimated payments and withholdings don't equal the lesser of:
+The IRS can charge a tax penalty for failure to pay the proper estimated taxes throughout the year.

 The IRS calculates this penalty by first figuring out how much you should have paid each quarter.
 Then, it multiplies the difference between what you paid and what you should have paid by the underpayment rate for that period.
-The IRS determines that rate each quarter.
+The IRS determines that rate for each quarter of the year.

 Certain taxpayers have special rules for determining when they might owe an underpayment penalty:

 - Farmers and fishers.
-If at least two-thirds of your income is from farming or fishing, you can avoid an underpayment penalty by paying at least 66.6% of the tax you owe for the current year.
+If at least two-thirds of your income is from farming or fishing, you can avoid an underpayment penalty by paying at least 66.6% of the tax you owe for the current year by the estimated tax due date in January (usually January 15) of the following year, or if you file your tax return and pay all the tax you owe by March 1 of the following year.

 - High-income taxpayers.
-If your adjusted gross income (line 11 of your 2020 Form 1040) is greater than $150,000 (or $75,000 if you're married and file a separate return from your spouse), you can avoid a penalty by paying at least 110% of the tax you owed in the prior year.
+If your adjusted gross income (line 11 of your 2022 Form 1040) is greater than $150,000 (or $75,000 if you're married and file a separate return from your spouse), you can avoid a penalty by paying at least 110% of your total tax from the prior year.

 - Household employers.
-If you file Schedule H with your tax return to report wages paid to a household employee, you're only required to include household employment taxes in your penalty calculation if:
+If you file Schedule H with your tax return to report wages paid to a household employee, you're not required to include household employment taxes in your penalty calculation if:

-- You have federal income taxes withheld from wages, pensions, annuities, gambling winnings, or other income.
+- You didn't have federal income taxes withheld from wages, pensions, annuities, gambling winnings, or other income, and

-- You would be required to make estimated tax payments to avoid a penalty even if you didn't include household employment taxes in your estimated tax calculation.
+- You wouldn't be required to make estimated tax payments to avoid a penalty even if you didn't include household employment taxes in your estimated tax calculation.

-As long as you use one of these methods for calculating your estimated payments or withholding, you can avoid a penalty.
-Just keep in mind, if you underpay your final tax due, you'll have to pay the difference when you file your tax return.
+As long as you use one of these methods for calculating and paying your estimated tax payments or withholding, you can typically avoid a penalty.
+Just keep in mind, if you underpay the final amount of tax due, you'll have to pay the difference when you file your tax return.

 Who must file Form 2210?

-You may be able to leave Form 2210 off your return and have the IRS calculate your penalty and send you a bill.
+Form 2210 can be used as a worksheet and doesn't need to be filed with your tax return in many cases.
+It can be used to determine if there is a penalty and you may be able to leave Form 2210 off your return and have the IRS calculate your penalty and send you a bill if there is one.

 The top of the form includes a flowchart to help taxpayers decide who must file the form.
 If you fall into one of the following categories, you're required to figure out the penalty yourself and attach Form 2210 to your tax return: